 - Can rainbows really be signs from God? (poll included at the end)

-- Homily for February 26, I Sunday of Lent, year B
+- Homily for July 15, XV Sunday in Ordinary Time, year B